FireCodeJohn/HaikuCounterCSharp/README.md

 # HaikuCounterCSharp
 Counts the number of Hiakus in the input file(s)

-Run the executable in HaikuCounterCSharp/HaikuCSharp/bin/Debug/net6.0/HaikuCSharp.exe (test files must be in the working directory which is output when the program starts)
+Simply run the executable in HaikuCounterCSharp/HaikuCSharp/bin/Debug/net6.0/HaikuCSharp.exe

+Test files should already be in the working directory, the path of which is printed when the program starts